 The Council's in Cumbria have a limited amount of money available through the Household Support Fund to help people who are in financial crisis because of rising prices.
-The funding is available to 31 March 2024 or when the funding has been allocated, whichever occurs soonest.

 They are expecting demand for support to be high, and will only be able to pay out if people are facing significant hardship.